bioinfo-ut/Y-mer/README.md

 IN MODIFICATION!
 # Y-mer

-**Y-mer** is a tool for determining Y chromosome haplogroups from ultra-low-coverage (0.005–1×) sequencing data using Y chromosome-specific k-mers.
+**Y-mer** is a tool for determining Y chromosome haplogroups from ultra-low-coverage (0.005–1× with high confidence) sequencing data using Y chromosome-specific k-mers.

 Y-mer supports:
 - 🧬 Creating and training new models from high-coverage WGS individual reads